StealthHydra179/spurhacks2025/README.md

 ## Challenges Faced

-## Accomplishments that we're proud of
+## Accomplishments That We Are Proud Of

 **Agentic AI Capabilities**: We're particularly proud of implementing advanced agentic features that enable our AI assistant to not just provide advice, but to take direct action on user data.
 The AI can: